TULiberalArts/Geography-and-Urban-Studies/pages/faculty.md

 title: Faculty
 permalink: /faculty/
 layout: faculty2
-keywords: ''
+keywords: 'Geography and Urban Studies faculty, Environmental Studies Faculty, Temple Faculty'
 description: >-
 published: true
 ---
-Our faculty members are nationally recognized in their fields and continue to research and publish while teaching both introductory and advanced courses—all the while bringing their cutting edge research into the classroom.
-See our [research page](/geography-and-urban-studies/research) for more information on specific faculty projects.
+Our highly respected faculty is invested in student success.
+We are experts in Geography and Urban Studies, Environmental Studies and GIS.